 To help protect the elephants, the Uganda Wildlife Authority, together with the African Wildlife Foundation, has introduced anti-poaching patrols, monitors elephant populations, and works with local communities to support conservation.
 These efforts have helped to protect and grow the elephant population in the park.

 Elephants are one of the most important wildlife species in Murchison Falls National Park.
-They play a big role in supporting the park’s natural environment.
+Book a game drive along the Buligi Game Track or a boat cruise through the Nile-Lake Albert Delta for a strong chance to see them.